LMLK-seal/DiffusioNetwork/README.md

    Note: For GPU support, make sure to install the appropriate version of PyTorch for your CUDA version.
 Visit https://pytorch.org/ for installation instructions.

-   Important Note: DiffusioNetwork is designed to be 100% offline and private once set up.
-However, it requires an initial download of the chosen Stable Diffusion model.
-   After this initial download, the application operates entirely on your local machine, ensuring your prompts and generated images remain private and secure.

 ## Usage